django/dsf-bylaws/README.md

 Changes to the bylaws must be approved by the DSF board according to the procedures outlined in the bylaws themselves.
 This repository serves as a convenient way to track changes and maintain the bylaws in a more accessible format.

-For questions about the bylaws or the DSF, please contact: foundation@djangoproject.com
+For questions about the bylaws or the DSF, please contact us: https://www.djangoproject.com/contact/foundation/

 ## License